 Many of today’s entrepreneur’s and business leaders will tell you that one of the ways to become successful is to take big risks.
 Business leaders take risks every day when making decisions.
-They have to introduce new products to an uncertain market, find new ways to outshine competitors, and make daring decisions that pay off very well.
+They have to introduce new products to an uncertain market, find new ways to outshine competitors and make daring decisions that pay off very well.
 How can you become a grade A risk-taker?
 Here are some handy tips to begin taking risks in your life!

 Taking a risk isn’t exactly the same as taking a blind leap of faith into the abyss.
 Every good risk is preceded by the necessary amount of diligent research.
 You should examine all your options and find out the risks and rewards associated with your decision before you make it.
 What could possibly go wrong?
 What are the worst things that could happen if you fail?